 Her daughter, Briege Voyle, said: “After the Troubles started, the Army came into our estate (Ballymurphy) and we thought this was great, that they were our friends,” she said.

-“My mummy and our neighbour made them tea and sandwiches.
+“My mummy and our neighbor made them tea and sandwiches.
 They used to come every night and sit and have a yarn with us and we thought nothing of it, that they were here to protect us and it was great fun.

 “They were all the best of friends and they were very nice and friendly.

 “My older sister actually ended up marrying a soldier.

 “They bought my mother a lovely present and they bought my neighbor a bunch of flowers to thank them for looking after them while they were there.

 “I remember my neighbor was raging because she thought the present mummy got was better than her flowers.

 “They were friendly and we had a laugh and a joke and that went on for months.

 “My mummy used to say that the men were always somebody’s son, but then all of a sudden it turned very nasty and things changed.

 “People were afraid.
 The Army got worse and worse.”